codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ```
 ### Step 5 -- Install the Codefresh Kubernetes Agent

 The cf-k8s-agent is responsible for accessing Kubernetes resources (pods, deployments, services, etc.) behind the firewall in order to display them in the Codefresh UI.
-It can be installed in a separate cluster from the installer, or in a separate namespace.
+It can be installed in a separate cluster from the installer, or in a separate namespace in the same cluster.

-The agent streams for updates on cluster resources and then sends information updates to the `k8s-monitor` service.
+The agent streams updates from cluster resources and then sends information updates to the `k8s-monitor` service.

 Execute the following: